Home

 • Labels and a pen or pencil to write name tags for your treasures.

-If you have room, keep a kit like this in your vehicle.
 Be prepared to hurry right home; don’t leave your precious plant collection sitting in a hot vehicle for even a few minutes unless you carry a Styrofoam cooler with a cold pack.

 Most plants are very forgiving of some abuse, but the faster you deal with them and get them watered in, the better they’ll grow.